-- Breeders’ Cup Classic, known to be America’s premier horse race for thoroughbred horses.
+- Breeders’ Cup Classic, also known to be America’s premier horse race for thoroughbred horses.

-- Kentucky Derby held annually in Kentucky is one of the most well-known races on the America racing calendar.
+- Kentucky Derby held annually in Kentucky.
+It is most certainly one of the most well-known races on the America racing calendar.

 - Belmont Stakes, run at Belmont Park in Elmont, New York.